HDAimperial/HDAimperial.github.io/README.md

 # Advice from previous HDA students

-We asked students on the 2019–2020 HDA course what advice they would give their past selves before starting the course.
+We asked alumni on the HDA course what advice they would give their past selves before starting the course.
 Their responses are below.

 ## Before starting the course